Skip to main content

 What is Glaucoma?

-Glaucoma is a group of eye diseases that can damage the optic nerve, resulting in vision loss and blindness.
-Glaucoma is commonly described as a build-up of pressure in the eye.
-Although there is no cure, glaucoma can be effectively managed through treatment if it is caught early during routine eye exams.
+Glaucoma is a group of eye diseases that can damage the optic nerve, leading to vision loss and blindness.
+This condition is often linked to increased intraocular pressure.
+Although there is no cure, controlling ocular hypertension through timely treatment can help preserve vision if detected early during routine eye exams.

 Glaucoma / Normal Vision